perciplex/raas/hardware/README.md

 ## Hooking the Pi up to the Pendulum

+We remove the black and red wire from the motor plug and swap the blue and green wire Then the plug can fit right on Pi pins.
+The yellow and white encoder wires are then connectedt to pins 14 and 15.
+And the Blue wire is connectedt o 5V and the green wire to ground.

 The Pi needs to be connected to 2 channels of the motor driver for forward and backward.
 The encoder requires 4 wires.